 Regarding schedule, NOAA's current plan to launch the first GOES-R series satellite in December 2014 could be delayed.
-This schedule was driven by a requirement that the satellites be available to back up the last remaining GOES satellites (GOES-O and GOES-P) should anything go wrong during the planned launches of these satellites (see table 6).
+This schedule was driven by a requirement that the satellites be available to back up the last remaining GOES satellites (GOES-O and GOES-P) should anything go wrong during the planned launches of these satellites (see table 5).
 However, as part of its cost estimate, the independent estimator performed a schedule risk analysis.
 The independent estimator determined that there was less than a 50 percent chance that the first satellite would be ready for launch by December 2014 and that a later date would be more realistic.
 The estimator determined that it had 50 percent confidence that the first satellite would launch by October 2015 and 80 percent confidence that the satellite would launch by March 2017.
 A delay of this magnitude could affect the continuity of GOES data should the agency experience problems with the predecessor satellites.

-Table 6: GOES-R Program Launch Schedule, as of July 2007

 Milestone Planned date

 GOES-O launch ^a April 2008

 GOES-P launch ^a April 2009

 GOES-R satellite available for launch Dec.
 2014

-April 2016

-GOES-S satellite available for launch
+GOES-S satellite available for launch April 2016